leyfall/odin_projects/DAYS.md

 On odin right now tackle this ff:

 - How Does the Web Work?
 - The Unix Shell - learning the shell, navigate,and work

        Merry Christmas!

+Day 9 (12.26.25):